my-short-circuits/multicamera_thermal/README.md

 freeze-frame WiFi export, and a browser portal for live preview and recording.
 For pictures/videos see: https://www.instagram.com/p/DY12QflxQjW/ (and others on that page)

 ## Hardware
+Note: Not tested on ESP 3.XX so may need some tweaks if you use latest ESP32 board library .

 | Part | Purpose |
 | --- | --- |